 - Initiated the Summer Reading Challenge trophy.

-- I write a ‘newsletter’ once a term about what I’m up to, books I’ve read etc.
+- Wrote a ‘newsletter’ once a term about what I’d been up to, books I’d read etc.

-- I have a designated space on my website for staff, pupils and parents to leave comments (see below)
+- Designated space on my website for staff, pupils and parents to leave comments (see below)

-- I donate a copy of any new books I have out to the school library.
+- I donated a copy of my new book to the school library.

-- I write to individual pupils who do something outstanding in terms of reading; for example if they win a prize or make amazing progress.
+- I wrote to individual pupils who did something outstanding in terms of reading; for example when they won a prize or made amazing progress in their reading.

-- Worked with a group of reluctant readers on a short play I wrote especially for them.
-The group gave me useful feedback and is now in the process of auditioning classmates for parts in their play.
-The play will be available on the National Literacy Trust’s website soon.
+- Worked with a group of reluctant readers on a short play (The Boy Who Wouldn’t Read) I wrote especially for them.
+The group gave me useful feedback and auditioned classmates for parts in the play.
+I still use the play when I go on school visits.
+Download it here from the National Literacy Trust’s website.

-- I share new ideas I hear about regarding reading, books and libraries, with the staff.
-So far I’ve read Malorie Blackman’s Cloud Busting (recommended to me by Mrs Fowkes) and Gill Lewis’s Sky Hawk (recommended by Mrs Ritchie)
+- I shared new ideas I heard about regarding reading, books and libraries, with the staff.
+Books included Malorie Blackman’s Cloud Busting (recommended to me by Mrs Fowkes) and Gill Lewis’s Sky Hawk (recommended by Mrs Ritchie).